daniel-rusu/pods4k/immutable-arrays/README.md

 val values = immutableArrayOf(1, 2, 3)
 val identityHashCode = System.identityHashCode(values)
 // Oops, the identityHashCode function accepts any type instead of an immutable array type, so it's auto-boxed into a
-// tiny wrapper object and the identity hashCode of that temporary wrapper is returned
+// tiny wrapper object and the identity hashCode of that temporary wrapper is returned which is meaningless
 ```

 Synchronization: